LC-Linkous/reverse_engineering_notes/README.md

 ---
 #### Software

+Reverse engineering software involves analysing compiled applications, executables, and libraries to understand the functionality, structure, and operation without access to the original code.
+It is common to only have access to compiled (and potentially obfuscated) code, and to need to get it into a human readable form.

-Software analysis focuses on examining compiled applications, executables, and libraries to understand program behavior and identify security vulnerabilities.
-This section is distinct from [Mobile](#mobile) and [Web Applications](#web-applications) in that it focuses on software that can be run on devices that's not nessecarily related to the device operation or a running in a browser.
+Software analysis is distinct from [Mobile](#mobile) and [Web Applications](#web-applications) in that it focuses on software that can be run on devices that's not nessecarily related to the device operation or a running in a browser.

+This type of code can include desktop applications, system software, executables from different platforms (Windows PE files, Linux ELF binaries, macOS Mach-O files, etc.).

 Static and dynamic analysis can be preformed on software.
 Static analysis tools parse binary files to extract function calls, API usage, and control flow without executing the code.
-Dynamic analysis involves running software in controlled environments to monitor system calls, memory usage, and network activity.
+This analysis is meant to understand the program flow and logic; looking at how the code is put together without the additional complication of it running.
+Dynamic analysisinvolves running software in controlled environments to monitor system calls, memory usage, network activity, etc..
 Reverse engineering techniques like disassembly and decompilation help reconstruct source code logic from compiled binaries (though this is NOT perfect and code is never 100% recreated from decomilers).

-* more details + a few tool links
+**Task Examples**
+*
+  *

+**Tool Examples**